 - Track costs.
 Under the order, a city may charge wireless companies no more than its approximate actual costs for small cell installation (such as application reviews and infrastructure maintenance).
-For instance, if the municipality or pole owner uses third-party contractor, the associated costs could be considered exorbitant.

 The FCC order removes many obstacles that, in some cities, had interfered with smooth and timely small cell deployment.
 Yet, there are still several key points that telecom and broadband managers should make sure their staff members understand.
 Here are three:

 - Submit complete applications.
 The FCC has put small cell approval on a fast track, but it can still be delayed if applications are incomplete.
-Up-to-date data and attachment information should be available for personnel, so they can successfully submit applications the first time around.
+Up-to-date asset data and attachment information should be available for personnel, so they can successfully submit applications the first time around.

 - Follow the rules.
 Cities still have the right to require that installations meet certain specifications to protect public safety and quality of life.
 Compliance is the easiest way to ensure a good relationship moving forward.